 If you or a loved one has been diagnosed after taking a prescription that contains valsartan contaminated with NDMA or NDEA, you could be eligible to file a lawsuit.
-Some animal studies have associated NDMA with the following types of cancer:
+You may have a viable case if you have developed any of the following cancers:

 - Colorectal cancer

 - Stomach cancer

 If you have been diagnosed with any of these cancers after taking valsartan, you should talk to a drug lawyer to understand your legal rights.

 What Compensation Can I Get for a Valsartan Lawsuit?

 No valsartan settlements or verdicts have occurred yet, so the range of compensation that may be available is still unclear.
 In general, legal claims like these tend to seek compensation for the following:

 - Costs of cancer treatment, including side effect management, follow-up appointments, and ongoing care

 - Lost income due to the illness, such as time off work or unemployment, including potential future income